Olympic National Park Day Trip (Best 1-Day Itineraries!)

 • Check for road closures and up-to-date park information.
 Check for Hood Canal Bridge openings.
 If necessary, give yourself time to devise a different plan.

 • Prepare sandwiches or cold pasta that you can quickly throw into a cooler the next morning.
-I like to bring Patagonia’s canned mackerel with me for a delicious meal on the go.

 • Double-check that you’ve packed all the gear you’ll need, like a phone battery charger, to avoid stopping at a store on the way.
 Don’t forget your cord!